umbrella-h/devcontainer-ruby2-lsp/README.md

        git add .devcontainer
        git commit -m "Update devcontainer submodule"
        ```
+1. Create a `.devcontainer/docker-compose.override.yml` file:
+   > Refer to the `docker-compose.override.*example.yml` files.

+   > It is recommended to customize the names of the image, container, and volume to make it easier to discriminate between projects.
+[See the simple example](./docker-compose.override.simple-example.yml).

-1. Follow the steps outlined in [this VS Code official tutorial](https://code.visualstudio.com/docs/devcontainers/tutorial).
+1. Follow the steps in [this VS Code official tutorial](https://code.visualstudio.com/docs/devcontainers/tutorial).
 1. Ruby LSP should automatically start, and an indexing progress bar will appear at the bottom of your VS Code window.
    > If not, try restarting Ruby LSP using the command `Ruby LSP: Restart` in the VS Code Command Palette (`Ctrl/Command + Shift + P`).